 The OED does not pinpoint exactly when the word originated, but it does identify it as being of Mexican-Spanish origin.
 The term may have begun as slang before adopted by writers such as Bancroft.
 Regardless, “marijuana” is a relatively new word in the United States, coming into popular use only in the 20th century.

 So, what do you think?
-What’s in a name for cannabis?
-What do you call ‘it’?
-Does the word marijuana carry any negative connotations in your study of it’s U.S. origins?
-Share with us.
-We’d love hear your thoughts.
+Do any of the cannabis names like marijuana carry any negative connotations in your study of it’s U.S. origins?